EICMA 2019 has been and gone, and with all manufacturers releasing something new and exciting here is a rundown of what we know!

 Time will tell if any of these bikes will be actually used properly, or just collection pieces, I really hope its the former.

 Small Italian manufacturer Bimota has always pushed the boundaries of motorcycle design.
 Still, like other Italian artisan manufacturers, they have a troubled history.
 Bankruptcy in 2000, after years of worrying finances, meant the factory closed its doors, until an investment buyout.

 Word had been floating around for a while that Kawasaki was keeping an eye on the Italian company.
 With news at EICMA that Kawasaki has officially partnered with Bimota and “Considered it a privilege to be able to, through Italian Motorcycle Investment, support the Bimota brand in its revival.”

 Among this sees a brand new Tesi H2.
-Most remember the Tesi 3D, the funky front hub centre steered, Ducati Multistrada powered, which most thought disappointing.
-The new model sees a front and rear swing arm arrangement, with the Tesi’s usual hub centre steering, striking design but the engine and running gear from the insane Supercharged Kawasaki H2.
+Most remember the Tesi 3D, the funky front hub center steered, Ducati Multistrada powered, which most thought disappointing.
+The new model sees a front and rear swing arm arrangement, with the Tesi’s unusual hub center steering, striking design but the engine and running gear from the insane Supercharged Kawasaki H2.
 Bonkers.

 BMW Motorrad has been busy.
 After a big year last year welcoming the new R1250GS and S1000RR, to name a few, many thought it was going to be a quiet year.
 Germany had different ideas, and to further their quest to become the number one premium bike manufacturer, BMW has launched four bikes.